 - Family Child Care: for Candidates working with one or all age groups in a family child care home.

 - Home Visitor: for Candidates working with the parents of young children.

 All Candidates must also be able to identify an appropriate setting where they can be observed working as the lead caregiver.
 CDA training and assessment fees for the Home Visitor setting are not eligible for EIP scholarships.

 Some training organizations and colleges offer CDA training programs specifically designed to prepare you for CDA candidacy and assessment.
 Before enrolling in a CDA training program, we encourage you to research your options and determine which will best help you obtain your CDA credential.

 Training hours obtained as part of a CDA credential program may be applied toward your 30 hours of required training.
 Questions about using CDA related training to fulfill your regulatory training requirements should be directed to your Licensor or Registrar at the New York State Office of Children & Family Services.
 Any training taken as part of the 30 hours regulatory training requirement may help you meet the 120 hour CDA training requirement.

 The Professional Development Specialist

-When you have completed the training, work experience, your professional portfolio (PP) and family questionnaires (FQ) you should apply for your assessment.
+When you have completed the CDA (120 hour) training, 480 hours of work experience, your professional portfolio (PP) and gathered your family questionnaires (FQ) you should apply for your assessment.
 You can get more information from your trainer or visit the Council’s website at www.cdacouncil.org.